 The third parallel game relates to the potential opening of North Korea to foreign direct investment in infrastructure development.
 External players see Kim’s economic development agenda, coupled with the North’s significant infrastructure development needs, as a rare foreign investment opportunity.

 Resolution of the nuclear question and the lifting of international sanctions could be the magic key that unlocks this great prize, decreasing the political and economic risk for investors.
-We can see the contours of North Korea as development “prize” in the economic engagement elements of the inter-Korean Panmunjom Agreement, signed last year.
+We can see the contours of North Korea as a development “prize” in the economic engagement elements of the inter-Korean Panmunjom Agreement, signed last year.

 The Trump Effect